Kristina01111000/Drws_site/README.md

 - change text color of the make a coopy of the yearly scorecard
 - switch order of the download and print of the scorecard
 - check make a copy of google doc, he is getting only a view only
+- make the a column stay on the left
+- add monthly total for all 4 elements
+- add weekly totals for each week
+- check to see if 'one topic' word can be removed from the lesson content, or change it to lesson

-Still Check:
+-  make all first letters of lesson titles capitalized Still Check:

 -  peepso  for email issue